Phil Murphy: Governorship

-2019

-In February 2019, a Monmouth University survey found that Murphy's approval rating had slumped to 43%, with his disapproval rating rising up to 40%.
-In April, Murphy signed a law allowing terminally ill patients with less than six months to choose to have their lives ended with the assistance of a doctor.
-In May, Murphy signed legislation which expanded the time period during which alleged sexual assault victims could sue their alleged attackers.
-A Monmouth University survey conducted in September found that 41% of New Jersey residents approved of Murphy verses 38% who disapproved.
-Another survey conducted showed that 31% stated that Murphy's polices have hurt the middle-class in the state, while only 17% said that they have benefited.
-Murphy had opposed construction of a new power plant in New Jersey Meadowlands in North Bergen, stating this in October.
+In April 2019, Murphy signed a law allowing terminally ill patients with less than six months to live to choose to end their lives with a doctor's assistance.
+A month later, he signed legislation expanding the time period during which alleged sexual assault victims could sue their alleged attackers.
+In June, Murphy signed a law restricting the use of solitary confinement in New Jersey prisons.
+In October, he announced his opposition to the construction of a new power plant in New Jersey Meadowlands in North Bergen.

-2020

-Murphy's governorship in 2020 was dominated by the COVID-19 pandemic.
+In 2020, Murphy's governorship was dominated by the COVID-19 pandemic.
 The first case in the state was reported on March 5, and Murphy declared a state of emergency on March 9.
-He signed multiple executive orders in late March which ordered a lockdown of the whole state.
-By April, most schools and businesses had completely shut down, with students being required to learn from home.
-By the summer, Murphy had reopened most restaurants but imposed extensive mask mandates.
+He signed multiple executive orders in late March that ordered a lockdown of the entire state.
+By April, most schools and businesses had shut down, with students required to learn from home.
+By summer, Murphy had reopened most restaurants but imposed extensive mask mandates.
 By July, COVID-related deaths in the state neared 16,000 and over 100,000 residents had tested positive.
-A Fairleigh Dickinson University poll conducted in July found that Murphy's approval rating had increased to 67%, with his handling of the pandemic being credited for his strong performance.

-In the 2020 United States presidential election, Murphy initially endorsed New Jersey senator Cory Booker for the Democratic nomination after Booker announced his candidacy in January 2019.
-After Booker dropped out of the race in January 2020, Murphy announced he did not intend on endorsing any of the other candidates still in the race.
+In the 2020 United States presidential election, Murphy initially endorsed New Jersey senator Cory Booker for the Democratic nomination.
+After Booker dropped out of the race in January 2020, Murphy announced he did not intend to endorse any of the candidates still in the race.
 After former vice president Joe Biden won the nomination, Murphy endorsed Biden.

-2021

-Murphy began 2021 with fairly positive approval ratings, ranging in the 50s.
-In June, Murphy signed an executive order ending the public health emergency for COVID, while retaining some executive privileges and restrictions.
-After winning reelection in November, Murphy stated he intended on having every kid in school by winter.
+In February 2021, Murphy signed multiple bills that liberalized the state's cannabis laws.
+The bills created a regulated cannabis industry in the state, permitted residents to carry up to six ounces of cannabis, and expunged 250,000 low-level cannabis arrests.
+Under the new laws, the scent of alcohol or cannabis can no longer be used to justify a search by law enforcement.
+In June, Murphy signed an executive order ending the COVID public health emergency while retaining some executive privileges and restrictions.
+After his reelection in November, Murphy said he intended to have every child in school by winter.

-2022

 In July 2022, Murphy was elected chair of the National Governors Association, becoming the first person from New Jersey to hold the office.

-Awards and honors

-In 2015, Murphy received an honorary degree from Hamilton College.
-In 2019, he received an honorary degree from Rutgers University.